Azimuth1/azimuth1-website/_posts/2016-02-24-altenergy.md

 ---
 published: true
 layout: post
-title: Alternative fueling stations in the United States
+title: Maps of alternative fuel stations in the US
 subtitle: Data provided by the new HIFLD Open data set
 date: 2016-02-24 12:00:00
 author: jason_dalton